maiste/ocaml-ci-experiment/README.md

 Update the readme for test

-Expirmental to add a new commit 1
+Experimental to add a new commit 1
-Expirmental to add a new commit 2
+Experimental to add a new commit 2
-Expirmental to add a new commit 3
+Experimental to add a new commit 3
-Expirmental to add a new commit 4
+Experimental to add a new commit 4
-Expirmental to add a new commit 5
+Experimental to add a new commit 5

+Experimental to add a new commit 6